TLDR; You can simply upload your videos on Google Drive or OneDrive and share them. But you won't get a YouTube-like playback experience.

 YouTube – Optimized for Playback but Not Secure

 A highly simple but not secure method would be to upload your video on YouTube, set it as unlisted and share the video ahead through means of a link.
-However, sharing a video through YouTube isn’t what you should be doing, if you want to share securely online.
+Or you can keep it private and share it with select email addresses.

 - The advantage of using YouTube is that its optimized for video playback, where the player works on any device and through multiple quality renditions, the videos can be played under varying bandwidth conditions.